anthonyrisinger/cga/README.md

 Every geometric computation system eventually faces the same architectural challenge.
 You're building a robotics controller that needs quaternions for smooth orientation interpolation, matrices for coordinate transforms, and vector algebra for dynamics.
 Or you're developing a physics engine where collision detection uses Plücker coordinates, rigid body motion needs dual quaternions, and constraints require careful synchronization between position vectors and orientation representations.
 Each mathematical tool excels in its domain—quaternions elegantly handle 3D rotations without gimbal lock, matrices efficiently batch transform vertices, vector calculus naturally expresses fields and flows.
 Yet the coordination overhead between these representations creates genuine engineering friction.

 This book presents geometric algebra not as a replacement for these battle-tested tools, but as a framework that reveals their surprisingly elegant underlying structure.
 When the geometric product naturally decomposes into symmetric (inner) and antisymmetric (outer) parts, it preserves complete information about vectors' relationships—a mathematical fact that connects the dot product's metric information with the wedge product's orientational data in one unified operation.
 This isn't mysticism; it's engineering.
-The title *The Shape of One is Two* captures this concrete insight: from one product emerge two complementary aspects that together preserve all geometric information.

 The framework we'll explore offers three distinct types of benefits, each with associated costs: